Something is happening to the polar bears. As the arctic ice melts, these bears must look for food on land, and there isn’t enough to go around.

 More About the Polar Bear Diet

 The polar bear’s main food is the ringed seal.
 Seal blubber is a rich food source, and an adult polar bear can eat 100 pounds of it in one sitting.
 The seals use their sharp claws to cut holes in the ice through which they can breathe, and the bears wait nearby in the hope of catching a meal.
-Polar bears also stalk ringed seals that are napping on the ice.
+These bears also stalk ringed seals that are napping on the ice.

 Polar Bears International brings us more information about the polar bear diet: